 Enjoy basking in the late evening sun as you sit out at the front of your lodge and watch the sun go down over the park.

-On the park itself there is something for everyone; with an indoor heated swimming pool, tennis court, crazy golf, children's play area, woodland walks and even a privately-owned beach, you are guaranteed a great time at your Kingsdown lodge, no matter what the weather.
+On the park itself there is something for everyone; tennis court, crazy golf, children's play area, woodland walks and even a privately-owned beach, you are guaranteed a great time at your Kingsdown lodge, no matter what the weather.

 Guests can take a day trip to Canterbury or Boulogne, visit one of the nearby National Trust castles at Dover, Walmer and Deal, or play golf at Royal St George's in Sandwich; there is something for everyone in this wonderful area.